 BHC THRIFT SHOP

 We would ask that you save your donations until we reopen.
-We cannot accept them at this time;just no room to store them.
-Questions may be directed to: Jane (firstname.lastname@example.org)m.
+All clothing must be clean and in good condition.
+Please bring your donations on or after June 10th.
+Questions may be directed to: Jane (email@example.com).
 Thanks for your understanding.

 We try to keep our shop a quality shop.
 With this in mind, please make sure your donations are clean, not chipped or broken and if equipment of some kind in working order.
 It takes time to sort through your very welcomed donations, but extra time when we have to make a pile for the dumpster too.
 We do not put out torn or dirty clothing, broken dishware or anything that does not work.
 They all go into the dumpster.
 Thank you for helping us out!